Skip to content

 Answer: Israel and Jordan.
 The West Bank also touches its western shore.

-The Dead Sea sits at the lowest land elevation on Earth, about 430 meters below sea level.
-Its salinity is roughly 9.6 times saltier than the ocean.
+It sits at the lowest land elevation anywhere on Earth, about 430 meters below sea level.
+The water runs roughly 9.6 times saltier than the ocean, salty enough to float a reader.

 74. Who painted The Persistence of Memory (the melting clocks)?